-- II: Key Criteria Shifts are Evident Strengths Provide specific evidence or examples of commendations.
+II: Key Shifts are Evident Criteria Strengths Provide specific evidence or examples of commendations.
 Challenges and Concerns Provide specific evidence or examples of areas for improvement.
-Qualit Text-based evidence: Lessons facilitate rich text-based discussions and responses driven by thought-provoking questions about common texts (including read alouds and other media).
+Text-based evidence: Lessons facilitate rich text-based discussions and responses driven by thought-provoking questions about common texts (including read alouds and other media).
 Writing from sources: Lessons provide opportunities for students to routinely draw evidence from texts and present ideas and information through writing and/or drawing and speaking.
 Academic vocabulary: Lessons focus on explicitly building students' vocabulary and concepts of syntax.
 Balanced of Informational to Literary text: In K-2, there is a 50/50 balance of informational and literary texts.
-Rating Scale for Part II: Select only one to support your summary above. □ 4- Meets almost all or all of the criteria with strong connections between standards and lessons. □ 3- Meets most of the criteria with strong connections between standards and lessons. □ 2- Meets some of the criteria, but connection between standards and lesson is questionable. □ 1- Meets few of the criteria and connections between standards and lessons is vague or weak. □ 0- Does not meet the criteria.
+Qualitative Summary of Evidence Rating Scale for Part II: Select only one to support your summary above.
+4- Meets almost all or all of the criteria with strong connection 3- Meets most of the criteria with strong connections between 2- Meets some of the criteria, but connection between stand 1- Meets few of the criteria and connections between stand 0- Does not meet the criteria. en standards and lessons. dards and lesson is questionable.